Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-GetWindowInfo.md

 # The info struct contains the following fields

-[BeamPosition](BeamPosition): Current rasterbeam position of the video scanout cycle.
+Beamposition: Current rasterbeam position of the video scanout cycle.
 [LastVBLTimeOfFlip](LastVBLTimeOfFlip): VBL timestamp of last finished [Screen](Screen)('[Flip](Flip)') operation.
 [TimeAtSwapRequest](TimeAtSwapRequest): Timestamp taken prior to submission of the low-level swap
 command.
 Useful for micro-benchmarking.